chadallison/book_quotes/README.md

   justifications for the use of excessive force against black Americans in law enforcement situations, and to traditionalist gender ideology.”
   (4)
+- “‘I would rather see my four girls shot and die as little girls who have faith in God than leave them to die some years later as godless, faithless, soulless Communists.’”
+(Pat Boone, 41)
+- “\[Marabel\] Morgan offered practical tips to help women ‘become the sunshine’ in their homes, advice that included time management, more efficient meal planning (prepare your dinner salads right after breakfast), and weight loss.
+Most importantly, women just need to stop nagging their husbands.”
+(60)
+- “Morgan’s solution was simple: treat your husband like a king, revere him, and cater to his every need.
+This was especially important for working women, because a man’s ‘masculinity may be threatened by your paycheck.’
+A wife needed to let her husband know that he was her hero, and it was her job to put her husband’s ‘tattered ego’ back together at the end of each day by admiring his masculine qualities – his muscles, or whiskers.”
+(61)

 ------------------------------------------------------------------------